 Many people use SMART Goals to set themselves up for success during the year.
 We showed you how here.
-Even with that approach, it’s possible to “fall off the wagon” and “fail” at your goals.
+But, even with that approach, it’s possible to “fall off the wagon” and “fail” at your goals.
 If that’s happened to you, here’s how to get back on track.

 Get Back on Track with Your Goals

 Next, break it down into smaller daily tasks.
-Getting back in the swing of things can be overwhelming if all you’re looking at is the big goal.
+Getting back in the swing of things can be overwhelming if all you look at is the big goal.
 Instead, set up smaller daily tasks you can complete that bring you closer to the big goal.
-Use an organizer to record these daily and ensure you complete them.
+Use an organizer to record these daily and ensure you meet them.
 Each one creates momentum toward your larger goals.